isehar15/isehar15/README.md

 During my career I got a chance working with python as BackEnd language using both frameworks Django and Flask AWS services, SQL NoSQL dbs
-The projects  I have been involved in development are ecommerce related cybersecurity
+The projects  I have been involved in development are ecommerce, cybersecurity,
-Order management system
+Order management system,
-Loyalty mangement system
+Loyalty mangement system,
-reporting engine
+reporting engines &
-Pipelines for DataLake
+Pipelines for DataLake,
-other than that I am good team player. also very focused and passionate developer.
+other than that I am good team player and passionate developer.
 My hobbied are learning new languages , sketching and listening to music